-The challenge of improving patient outcomes is also made more difficult by the simple fact that there are major changes in the demographic profile of taking place.
-And that trend is only expected to accelerate.
+The challenge of improving patient outcomes is also made more difficult by the simple fact that there are major changes in the demographic profile taking place.
+And that trend is only expected to accelerate within the healthcare industry.

 In addition to the rapidly growing elderly population, hospitals are seeing:

 - Sicker patients – Hospitals are accepting more sick patients to their emergency department than ever before.
-This creates additional burdens on staff to find ways to educate them about adverse health decisions.
+This creates additional burdens on healthcare workers to find ways to educate them about adverse health decisions.

 - More diverse patient base – Similarly, hospitals are interacting with a more culturally and linguistically diverse patient population.
 Social determinants of health and lack of healthcare literacy create barriers of care and challenges for hospital staff to engage and educate patients about their healthcare.

 To prepare for both industry challenges, there are four crucial ways that hospitals can engage their patients to improve patient outcomes.